 - Weight – In very common terms we are aware of a piece of fact that weight increases pressure on all the joints, especially the knees.
 Moreover, every pound of weight we gain adds 3 to 4 pounds of weight to our knees.

-- Gender – Women aged 55 and older are more likely to develop this disease of the knee than men
+- Gender – Women aged 55 and older are more likely to develop this disease of the knee joint than men

 - Other illnesses.
 People with rheumatoid arthritis, the second most common type of arthritis, are also more likely to develop osteoarthritis.
 People with certain metabolic disorders, such as iron overload or excess growth hormone, also run a higher risk of osteoarthritis.